Cost to Pebble Dash a House

 Before the Job Starts

-• Mixing the Lime and Base Mixture — Mix up the hydrated lime with water according to the manufacturer’s instructions leave covered up to hydrate for a minimum of 24 hours.
+- Mixing the Lime and Base Mixture — Mix up the hydrated lime with water according to the manufacturer’s guidelines and check the instructions in case it needs to be left to hydrate.
 Then mix together one-part of the slaked lime, one-part cement and six-parts sand, to create the base mixture ready for spreading onto the wall.

 During the Job

-• Apply the Base Layer — Trowel this mixture onto the wall in which you are pebble dashing.
-Keep the trowel level and using the edges create a flat, smooth layer of the mixture on the wall.
-Leaving to dry for around 60 minutes, this will then act as the base layer.
+- Apply the Base Layer — Trowel the mixture onto the wall, keeping it level and using the edges to create a flat, smooth layer.
+It is then left to dry until the render has become firm, this will then act as the base layer.
 Rake the surface with a notched trowel to create a grooved surface, making it easier for the second coat to stick.
 Allow this layer to dry for at least 24 hours.

 After the Job